spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 **Mapping options** helps the importer get a feel for what kind of data it will be importing.
 The available *item type* options are *Object class, Relationship class, Object group, Alternative, Scenario, Scenario alternative, Parameter value list, Feature, Tool, Tool feature* and *Tool feature method*.
-The other available options are dependent on the Item type. *Import objects* allows to import th objects alongside the Relationship class or object group. *Parameter type* is used to specify what type of parameters, if any, the sheet contains.
+The other available options are dependent on the Item type. *Import objects* allows to import objects alongside relationships or object groups. *Parameter type* is used to specify what type of parameters, if any, the sheet contains.
 It has options *Value, Definition* and *None*.
 If *Value* or *Definition* is selected the value or respectively the default value type can be set from the drop-down list. *Use before alternative* is only available for *Scenario alternative* -item type. *Read data from row* lets you specify the row where the importer starts to read the data. *Ignore columns* allow you to select individual columns that you want to exclude from the whole importing process. *Number of dimensions* sets the amount of dimensions the relationship to be imported has.
-*Repeat time series* does the same thing as everywhere else. *Map dimensions* is for map values.
+*Repeat time series* sets the repeat flag to true when importing time series. *Map dimensions* sets the number of map indexes when importing map values.

-Once the everything in **Mapping options** is in order, the next step is to set the mapping specification.
+Once everything in **Mapping options** is in order, the next step is to set the mapping specification.
 **Mapping specification** is the part where the decisions are made on how the input data is interpreted: which row or column contains the entity class names, parameter values, time stamps and so on.
 The **Mapping specification** dock widget contains all of the targets that the selected mapping options specify.